rcznp/test_doc_2/README.md

 ## 🎯 Key Features

 - **User Authentication**
-  - Secure login system with employee ID and PIN
+  - login system with employee ID and PIN(sent to a thingworx API endpoint to verify)
-  - Encrypted session management
+  - Encrypted session management(to persist app state)
-  - Persistent login state

 - **Real-time Monitoring**
-  - Heart rate tracking
+  - Heart rate tracking(need to ask for permission from user if to deploy in the future)
   - GPS location tracking
   - Wi-Fi connectivity monitoring
   - Step counting